-These light, baked chocolate Bourbon donuts are wonderfully moist thanks to a hazelnutty Nutella batter.
-The soft, creamy glaze is an espresso chocolate bourbon ganache made with heavy cream, butter, chocolate, vanilla extract, espresso powder and, of course, Bourbon.
+These light, baked chocolate cake donuts are deliciously moist thanks to a hazelnutty Nutella batter.
+The soft, creamy glaze is an espresso chocolate bourbon ganache made with heavy cream, butter, chocolate, vanilla extract, espresso powder and Bourbon.

 This post was originally published on Jan.
 1, 2016.

-How to make chocolate Bourbon donuts step by step:
+How to make baked chocolate cake donuts step by step: